 It’s that time again—when you search long and hard for unique gift ideas for everyone on your list.
-Though I don’t suggest buying things any differently for people that are a part of the adoption triad for the holidays, you may consider some meaningful gifts that help reflect who they are.
+Though I don’t suggest buying things any different for people that are a part of the adoption triad for the holidays, you may consider some meaningful adoption gift ideas that help reflect who they are.

 If you’re an adoptive parent, I do feel this is a good time to gift items that can intentionally help your child understand more about who they are, their own story, and even gifts for your biological children or other kiddos on your gift list who would benefit from learning more about adoption or to have gifts that reflect their own tastes and story.